DiscourseDB/discoursedb-core/discoursedb-io-wikipedia/README.md

 | 4b  | Article | Content | n/a |

 ## Data Sources
+ The artifacts that are mapped to DiscourseDB are based on an automatic segmentation of the page contents.
+They do not have idenfiers in the original source.
+Therefore, we are generatign ids for each entity.
+ Known limitation: Discussions on a Talk page are identified by their title.
+If multiple discussions have identical titles on the same talk page, they will map to the same identifier.

 | Artifact Number | Source Id | Source Descriptor Enum | Source Descriptor |
 | ------------- | ------------- | ------------- | ------------- |
 | 2  |  "revision id of talk page"\_"title of discussion" |WikipediaTalkPageSourceMapping.
 DISCUSSION_TITLE_ON_TALK_PAGE_TO_DISCOURSEPART | "discoursePart#talkPageRevision\_discussionTitle" |